Aljgutier/fastapi_docker/README.md

 You can manage containers and images (deploy, run, and rm old images and containers) with the Docker UI or on the command line.

-# Dockerize and Local Deployment on your Dev Machine
+# Dockerize and Local Deployment

 In the project directory, create the Dockerfile.